sathyapriya-t/springboot/README.md

 1. `@Setter and @Getter` - For setting and fetching the values, if this is not present, then the values will be stored as null values
 2. `@Id` - PrimaryKey - this is the unique identifier for a table
-3. `@NoArgConstructor` - Without this bean will not be able to created.
+3. `@NoArgConstructor` - Without this bean will not be able to create.

+**@Configuration and @Bean** -

+1. `@Configuration` annotation is used to mark the class aa a source of bean definition.
+   This class contain one or more @Bean method, Which spring will generate bean definition and manage with IOC Container.
+2. `@Bean` annotation indicates that the method produces a bean to be managed by spring IOC container.
+The purpose of this annotation is to define a method that returns a bean to be managed by the Spring container.
+3. `Inter-bean Dependencies` When @Bean methods are declared within @Configuration classes, they can call each other to define dependencies between beans.

 <p style="padding-left:80px;"> </p>